kumarakashdeepacies/llm/README.md

 fine-tuning gpt on custome knowledge base

 Done  - api call -- 3.5 turbo and 4 successful
-ERROR - response breaks in half leanth size issue (error with multiple call )
+ERROR - response breaks in half leanth size issue (error with multiple call)

 Done - Basic Frontend
+  adding like and dislike button adding backend log file getting where the model fails

 In progress - Threading ( crntly all converation in one thread )